ehrbase/documentation/source/09_flat/02_context/index.rst

   "ctx/history_origin": "2021-05-01T12:40:31.418954+02:00"
  }

-* set the default time for OBSERVATION.history.orgin
+* set the default time for OBSERVATION.history.origin
+* EVENT.time will be set to history.origin (plus offset if set to a minimum in the template)

 action_time